JakovFreund/tabletop-assistant/tasks.md

 - add unique slot icons (full and empty) to each TurnResource (also for custom)
 - add addictions (statuseffects) to alcohol, {customLoreNarcotic} (where players get a buff until short rest when they use it, but then get a debuff for a week)
 - maybe move api.ts requests to seperate files ?
-- UUID Source (for damage source, effect source...)
+- UUID Source (for damage source, effect source...) -> source is gonna be Creature UUID always.
 - ItemEffect conversion
 - finish races & subraces enums, classes and sublclasses enums
 - weight and encumbered
+- cleanup creature class
+- add ClassActions
+- add default actions (Grab, Shove, Throw, Help, Dash...)
 - https://bg3.wiki/wiki/Weapon_actions
 - add auto-calculation of base damage (stats + equipped weapon), AC, and a bunch of other stats
 - finish all statuseffects enum
 - make a static playable races list in Race enum
 - change "Elemental Weapon" spell so it doesn't give +1 to both Attack roll and damgae roll, but only to attack roll
+- check out weapon StatusEffect implementation (MAGIC_WEAPON, PACT_WEAPON...).
+Can items have StatusEffects?
 - also need a appliesStatusEffect property of spell (clickable in log and can be dragged to a creature)
 - move gamestate to folder (rename to save-DD-MM-YY or something)
 - periodic saving to json (multiple json "saves", autoloads latest one) ~ every 2 minutes
-- add ClassActions
 - render different damage types and heals differently (create react objects for them?)
 - go look through monsters statblocks for missing statuseffects
 - Creature.spellbook (will need primary ability of source of learned spell to calculate save DC), sort spellbook by school, ability to favourite spells